-The election of directors (Proposal 1) and the approval of the issuance of shares of common stock (Proposal 2) are considered non-routine under applicable rules.
-A broker or other nominee cannot vote without instructions on non-routine matters, and therefore there may be broker non-votes on Proposal 1 and Proposal 2.
-The ratification of the appointment of MNP LLP as our independent registered public accounting firm (Proposal 3) is considered routine under applicable rules.
+The election of directors (Proposal 1) is considered non-routine under applicable rules.
+A broker or other nominee cannot vote without instructions on non-routine matters, and therefore there may be broker non-votes on Proposal 1.
+The ratification of the appointment of MNP LLP as our independent registered public accounting firm (Proposal 2) is considered routine under applicable rules.
 A broker or other nominee may generally vote on routine matters without instructions.